fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ### Title of Blog

-The title is on the left of the banner, Its value can set by the attribute `title` in file **blog config**, which is alse the title of the browser's tab.
+The title is on the left of the banner, Its value can set by the attribute `title` in file **blog config**, which is also the title of the browser's tab.

-If you want to set varies titles for different pages, you can change the **theme config** as follow:
+If you want to set varies titles for different pages, you can change the **theme config** as follows:

 ``` yaml
 navbar: